 The Safe Food, Fair Food (SFFF) for Cambodia project team and partners have reviewed ongoing project activities and set targets for 2019 and beyond.

-The SFFF for Cambodia team and partners, including the National Animal Health and Production Research Institute (NAHPRI) and the International Livestock Research Institute (ILRI), met on 5 September 2018 in Phnom Penh to review the successes and challenges of the project’s work efforts in addressing food safety concerns in animal-source foods in the country.
+The SFFF for Cambodia team and partners, including the National Animal Health and Production Research Institute (NAHPRI) and the International Livestock Research Institute (ILRI), met on 5 September 2018 in Phnom Penh to review the successes and challenges of the project’s efforts in addressing food safety concerns in animal-source foods in the country.

 Sophary Siek, deputy director of NAHPRI, said lessons from the project’s ongoing implementation will be incorporated in future project activities to ensure effective delivery of outputs and outcomes.